cogment/cogment-doc/src/cogment/implementation-recipes/configure-trial-from-controller.md

-# Implementation recipes

-This page gathers implementation guides, or recipes, concerning specific topics not covered elsewhere.
-Beginners should start learning about using Cogment through the [tutorial](../cogment/tutorial/introduction.md) and general information are located in the [api guide](../cogment/cogment-api-guide.md).

-If you feel a specific topic is not adressed, please [fill an issue](https://github.com/cogment/cogment-doc/issues/new/choose) or [get in touch](../support/community-channels.md).

-## Fully configure a trial from a [**Controller**](../concepts/core-concepts.md#controller)
+## Fully configure a trial from a [**Controller**](../../concepts/core-concepts.md#controller)

 When starting a trial, the controller can only provide an instance of the **trial configuration** message and from this instance the pre trial hook can fill the **trial parameters**, including a full configuring of the environment and actors involved in the trial.
-More details can be found [here](./cogment-api-guide.md#pre-trial-hook).
+More details can be found [here](../cogment-api-guide.md#pre-trial-hook).
 In some cases, you might want to fully configure a trial from the controller.
 This recipe is dedicated to this use case.

 <!-- prettier-ignore -->
 !!! warning